-The University anticipates that we will provide bursary support to a minimum of 790 students.
-Awards of £5,000 will be allocated to eligible students across 3 years of study comprising £2,000 year 1, £1,500 year 2 and £1,500 year 3.
-Students that study a year abroad, year in industry or a 4 year undergraduate degree programme will receive an additional award of £1,500 (a maximum award of £6,500).
+The University anticipates that we will provide bursary support to a minimum of 700 students.
+Awards of £4,500 will be allocated to eligible students across 3 years of study comprising £1,500 per year of study.
+Students that study a year abroad, year in industry or a 4 year undergraduate degree programme will receive an additional award of £1,500 (a maximum award of £6,000).